How Will Your Kids Remember You?

 You know I’m going to be like you.”

 But by the end of the tune, which has followed their relationship through the boy’s tenth birthday, his college years, and finally the father’s retirement, the chorus is bittersweet.
 It seems the son, who has moved away and started his own family, picked up the one quality his father hoped he wouldn’t pass along – the quality of being too busy for relationships.
 The father has called his son to see if the two of them can get together.
 “I’d love to, Dad, if I could find the time,” answers his son.
 In the final chorus, the father’s words ring true:

 And as I hung up the phone, it occurred to me,

 He’d grown up just like me.

 My boy was just like me.

 Select Your Intentional Traits, Then Watch Them Bloom In Your Child

 “A child is not a vase to be filled, but a fire to be lit.” ~Francois Rabelais

 When you think of your son or daughter as an adult, what do you see?
 Do you hope they’ll be insightful, authentic, or visionary?
 If you’re anything like I was, you might think these traits are too conceptual to model in everyday life.
 This book changed my mind.*

-» Parenting » The Parent You Want to Be
+» Motherhood » The Parent You Want to Be